What is HIV?

 What causes HIV?

 HIV can only be passed from person to person through infectious body fluids, such as blood, semen, and vaginal fluid.

-Children born to mothers with HIV can also acquire HIV during pregnancy, delivery, and breastfeeding.
+Children born to people with HIV can also acquire HIV during pregnancy, delivery, and breastfeeding.
 However, this happens less often now.
-It can be prevented by giving medicines to the pregnant mother and to her newborn baby.
+It can be prevented by giving medicines to the pregnant person and to their newborn baby.

 The most common ways HIV is passed are:

 - By having unprotected (without using a condom) anal, vaginal, or oral sex with a person who has HIV

 You are more at risk for HIV if you: